 - As long as you stay away from the 2014-15 models, Ram 1500 has been reliable.

-We’ll get the negatives out of the way first.
 For anyone shopping for a used car, we recommend avoiding every Fiat-Chrysler model from 2014-15.
 That includes Ram 1500, which had its darkest years during that period.

 Nonetheless, the half-ton Ram posted the top reliability score for 2017 and average or better every other year this decade.